Current Ratio Analysis Calculator

 Corporate credit managers evaluating trade financing limits, internal auditors checking balance sheet liquidity health, enterprise accountants preparing credit files for commercial banking lines, and investors verifying short-term solvency profiles deploy this tool.

-1. Aggregate your current assets (integrating unencumbered cash cash balances, trade accounts receivable, liquid inventory pools, and prepaid operational expenses).
+1. Aggregate your current assets (integrating unencumbered cash balances, trade accounts receivable, liquid inventory pools, and prepaid operational expenses).
 2. Input your short-term liabilities (including short-term debt tranches, trade accounts payable, and accrued operating expenses).
 3. Calculate to generate your solvency index.

 A resolved index value of 2.0 indicates the enterprise holds double the short-term capital required to wash out immediate obligations, presenting a comfortable safety margin.
 Ratios falling between 1.0 and 1.5 signal tight working capital conditions, while any score sliding under 1.0 alerts lenders to a critical operational liquidity shortfall.